chloehellberg/Animal-Shelter/README.md

 ### 🦠 Known Bugs

-* Authoriziation not set up on client facing side of application, therefore it is not secure.
+* Random path currently not working on Cats/Dogs Controller - only returns a random number based on the CatId/DogId and doesn't return entire Cat object.
 If you happen to encounter other bugs, please notify the main contributors.

 ### 🛠 Built With
 * [Visual Studio Code](https://code.visualstudio.com/)